nus-oss/cs3281-AY1617S2-website/doc/CS3281Schedule.md

 * Remember to start the talk with a PUNCH, WIIFY, and the Promise.
 * No laptops allowed during talks (except the speaker).
-* Noted down comments about the talk on paper (provided).
+* Note down comments about the talk on paper (provided).
 * Within 24 hours of the talk,
   * submit feedback to speakers (via TEAMMATES) for all seven talks within 24 hours.
 The quality of feedback is considered in grading.
   * speakers should update the issue description of the talk by adding slides.